How CIPP Meets the Need for Environmentally Sustainable Pipe Repairs

 Complex Infrastructures

-Conventional pipe repair, and specifically trenching, poses a threat to the infrastructures people depend on daily.
+Conventional pipe repair, and specifically trenching, poses a threat to the infrastructure people depend on daily.
 Underground power, gas, and water supply lines often cross the path of planned trenching, making it harder than ever to dig without causing collateral damage.

 Whether it’s tearing apart busy roadways or damaging adjacent utilities, old digging methods are becoming less viable by the day.
-It’s simply not as environmentally sustainable
+It’s simply not as environmentally sustainable.

 How CIPP Repair Provides Environmental Sustainability